-Kansas would become the fifth state to allow concealed carry without a permit everywhere within its borders, according to the NRA.
+TOPEKA, Kansas — Kansas will become the fifth state to allow its residents to carry concealed firearms without a permit throughout the state.

 Republican Gov. Sam Brownback on Thursday signed a bill ending the permit requirement.
 The change takes effect July 1.